Skip to Main Content

 All online assignments and assessments for this workshop must be verified as successful before a certificate of completion will be issued.

 All faculty are required to complete this course.
 New full-time faculty are enrolled in the Falcon Online Training course and a workshop will be presented during the New Faculty Orientation.
-New adjuncts should schedule a workshop through their department contact or with the Faculty Innovation Center (386) 506-3485.
+New adjuncts should schedule a workshop through their department contact or with the Center for Innovative Teaching & Learning at (386) 506-3485.

 (b) Regular & Substantive Interaction